PC-Admin/perthserverplus.com/content/post/georedundant-storage-made-easy/index.md

 ---

 - Cross-site data redundancy and high availability.
-- It's easier to set up then a multi-site configuration, you don't need to run multiple Ceph clusters or configure zones, realms and endpoints.
+- It's easier to set up than a multi-site configuration; you don't need to run multiple Ceph clusters or configure zones, realms and endpoints.
 - It's cheaper than a multi-site setup, as a multi-site setup requires running a duplicate amount of hardware in both locations to host 3 copies in each.
 While a stretch mode cluster only keeps 2 copies in each location.